contents | gnulinux | writing | design | workshops | consulting | more

 Speaker-fee for Academia

-Effective from 10 August 2009, please note my new conditions for delivering talks, and conducting seminars and workshops for academia:
+Effective from 21 March 2014, please note my new conditions for delivering talks, and conducting seminars and workshops for academia within India:

 3. Please also kindly pay for the commute-expenses, on a per KM basis, as well as for toll taxes if any, within the NCR.
 I tend to drive down in my own car, as I might be coming in, or going directly to, a client’s project-site.